zuozhenggh/learning-library/developer-library/converged-db-with-oas/intro/intro.md

 - Oracle Analytics Answers

 **Support:**
-- OAS 5.5 is only supported on Linux operation systems.
+- OAS 5.5 is supported on Linux and Windows operating system.
 - Support for additional operating systems are planned for later releases.

 [](youtube:Ml-McI6yBOU)